zshi74/YouTube-Trending-Video-Analysis/README.md

 * Should YouTubers publish their videos on weekend or weekdays?

-* Whether getting into trending required same amount of views among different groups? or are they different?
+* Whether getting into trending requires same amount of views among different groups? or are they different?

 * Is there a relationship between views and number of tags when a video goes on trending?